-Is t the school protecting the rights of all students?
-MS DNMS Explanation (for DNMS): The ets Standard: e school materially complies with applicable laws, rules, regulations, and provisi rights of students, including but not limited to: ons o f the charter contract relating t t ( • I ] i The Policies and practices it has developed and which it implements designed to to admissions, waiting lists, fair and open recruitment, and enrollment (includin enrollment) Due process protections, privacy, civil rights, and student liberties requirements protections and the Establishment Clause restrictions prohibiting public schools instruction Conduct of discipline (discipline hearings and suspension and expulsion policies) g rigł , inclu s from nts to enroll or maintain uding First Amendment n engaging in religious conduct of discipline (discipline nearings and suspension and expulsion policies s and practices) Not te: Proper handling of discipline processes for students with disabilities is addresse Not Doc Not Doc The De : te: Proper handling of discipline processes for students with disabilities is addresse es Not Meet Standard d moi Not Doo The De: te: Proper handling of discipline processes for students with disabilities is addresse es Not Meet Standard e school has failed to materially comply in the manner described above. scription (For full points, the school must be in compliance with all laws, regulations, d moi re specifically in Section 1c.
-Ata Source (Epicenter file used Not Doe The De te: Proper handling of discipline processes for students with disabilities is addresse es Not Meet Standard e school has failed to materially comply in the manner described above. scription (For full points, the school must be in compliance with all laws, regulations, inances and contractual conditions including the following.) d moi re specifically in Section 1c.
-Ata Source (Epicenter file used less source is "School" or SPCSA) Self-Certification and no
+Measure 4a (3.3 pts) Is the school protecting the rights of all students? □ MS □ DNMS Explanation (for DNMS): Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: • The Policies and practices it has developed and which it implements designed to protect the rights of students related to admissions, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) • Due process protections, privacy, civil rights, and student liberties requirements, including First Amendment protections and the Establishment Clause restrictions prohibiting public schools from engaging in religious instruction Conduct of discipline (discipline hearings and suspension and expulsion policies and practices) Note: Proper handling of discipline processes for students with disabilities is addressed more specifically in Section 1c.
+Does Not Meet Standard cription (For full points, the school must be in compliance with all laws, regulations, nances and contractual conditions including the following.)
+Ita Source (Epicenter file used less source is "School" or SPCSA) 1.
+The school properly collects and protects student private information. • Self-Certification and no verified adversary findings. : The school has a Plan for Restorative Discipline and a policy for appealing suspension and expulsion which complies with NRS 392 and NRS 388A, and which is implemented with integrity. • School Plan for Restorative Discipline Due process protections, privacy, civil rights, and student liberties requirements, including First Amendment. • Self-Certification means all complaints and issues have been resolved as required, noting any open issues.